AAAmer91/Poultry-Helper-Demo/README.md

 ### UCVFinder (Uniformity, Coefficient of Variation Finder)

-UCVFinder allows you to assess and monitor the weight uniformity of your hens with precision.
-It provides the following insights:
+UCVFinder is a critical tool for poultry farmers and nutritionists to ensure the health and productivity of their hens.
+This component allows you to assess and monitor the weight uniformity of your hens with precision, providing valuable insights into your flock's performance.

+Key Metrics:
-- **Average Weight:** Quickly calculate the average weight of your hens.
+- **Average Weight:** Quickly calculate the average weight of your hens, helping you gauge overall flock health.
-- **Uniformity Percentage:** Measure the uniformity of your flock's weight distribution.
+- **Uniformity Percentage:** Measure the uniformity of your flock's weight distribution, which is crucial for consistent growth and productivity.
-- **Coefficient of Variation:** Understand the variation in hens' weights within your flock.
+- **Coefficient of Variation:** Understand the variation in hens' weights within your flock, enabling you to identify outliers and potential issues.

+Using UCVFinder is straightforward.
+Simply input the lowest and highest weights divisible by 20 from your weight records, along with the count of hens in each row and their respective feed composition.
+UCVFinder will then provide you with these essential metrics, allowing you to make informed decisions about your poultry management strategies.

-To understand how UCVFinder works and to see its features in action, please refer to the video demonstrations provided in the "Demos" directory.
+To better understand how UCVFinder works and witness its features in action, please refer to the video demonstrations provided in the "Demos" directory.

 ### Feed Composition Analyzer